Disorder, entropy and harmonic functions

+\textit{Space of harmonic functions with polynomial growth}.
 Cayley graphs with polynomial growth automatically satisfy the volume doubling property and the Poincar\'e inequality, thus implying that spaces of harmonic functions with prescribed polynomial growth are finite dimensional.
 The possibility of such behavior in the case of stationary random graphs of polynomial volume growth is a legitimate question.

-\begin{question} Let $(G,\nu,\rho)$ be a stationary random graph with polynomial growth.
-Is the space of harmonic functions with prescribed polynomial growth finite dimensional? \end{question}

-The difficulty comes from the fact that we do not necessarily have Poincar\'e inequality at our disposal (in the case of the UIPQ for instance).
-Therefore, we cannot use the technology developed in Section \ref{sec:polynomial growth} in the general context.
-We mention that there exists another strategy to prove finite dimensionality, proposed in \cite{Del98}, relying on the following weaker statement: for every harmonic function $h$ on $G$ and $x\in G$:

-where is $C$ a constant independent of $x$ and $n$.
-This inequality appears in standard proofs of elliptic Harnack inequalities and holds for a larger class than those satisfying the doubling volume property and Poincar\'e inequality.
-Still one cannot expect it to hold in graphs with small ``bottlenecks'' like the UIPQ.
+For example:

 \begin{question} Is the space of harmonic functions with some prescribed polynomial growth on the UIPQ finite dimensional? \end{question}